AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

 -**`err_ret`**: `1`: validation errors stored and returned. `0`: validation errors not stored and not returned.

 -**`num_threads`**: number of threads for parallelization through OMP.
 Default: the max number of available threads in the machine.
-If used the serialized version, will be automatically put equal to $1$.
+If the serialized version is used, will be automatically put equal to $1$.

 -**`id_rem_nan`**: string that indicates which strategy to remove eventual NaNs is used:
 - `MR` (default): NaNs are substituted by the mean of the temporal serie in that point of the domain;